They say…

 An inn stood on the northwest corner of the junction of Whitechapel Road and Cambridge Heath Road since before 1654, with an attached brewhouse since at least 1673.
 It was known as the Blind Beggar after a legendary figure who supposedly begged on the site, featured in the popular ballad ‘The Blind Beggar of Bethnal Green’, known since the early 17th century.
 In the ballad, the beggar turns out secretly to be very rich, and in some versions is identified with Henry de Montfort, a young nobleman who was killed in 1265 during the Second Barons’ War.
 In these versions, Henry survived but was blinded and became a beggar.

-This was long a busy and important junction on the old road from London to Colchester, which becomes known as Mile End Road east of here, as the crossing was a mile (1.6 km) from Aldgate where the road left the City of London.
+This was long a busy and important junction on the old Roman road from to Colchester, which becomes known as Mile End Road east of here, as the crossing was a mile (1.6 km) from Aldgate where the road left the of London.
 During the 18th century the road was ‘turnpiked’ (improved by a trust which recouped its investment by imposing tolls on road users) and a toll gate installed at the junction.

 In 1807, the Blind Beggar’s owner Richard Ivory enlarged and improved the brewhouse with the intention of leasing it to a third party, and in 1809 John Hoffman is listed as brewing at what was now known as the Albion Brewery.
 Hoffman got into financial difficulties and in 1819 the business was sold to Philip Blake and his junior partner James Mann.

-Blake and Mann already owned a brewery, the Strand Brewery in College Street, Lambeth, on the riverside by Kings Arms Stairs, in what’s now Jubilee Gardens just north of the London Eye (SE1 7PB).
+Blake and Mann already owned a brewery, the Strand Bridge Brewery in College Street, Lambeth, on the riverside by Kings Arms Stairs, in what’s now Jubilee Gardens just north of the Eye (SE1 7PB).
 This had been established around 1783 as a porter brewery by the Martineau family, and the firm was known as Martineau & Bland when it merged with Whitbread in 1812.
 Brewing ceased at the Lambeth site, but was revived when Blake and Mann bought it in 1816.
 Following their acquisition of the Albion, the partners concentrated their activities there, and closed the Lambeth site in 1821.

 Mann’s Albion Brewery gates in the late 19th century.